 - Recreation / Off-Highway Vehicles

-In this post, we’ll take a closer look at the helmet laws for each vehicle type as well as some other legally mandated safety requirements.
+In this post, we’ll take a closer look at the helmet laws in Massachusetts for each vehicle type as well as some other legally mandated safety requirements.

 Motorcycles are a fun and fuel-efficient way to get around, especially in the warmer months, but they can also be very dangerous.
 In 2020, there were 52 fatal motorcycle accidents in Massachusetts – that’s one every week.
 In the Commonwealth, a DOT-approved helmet is required for every person operating a motorcycle.
 Passengers are also required to wear one, whether riding as a “backpack” or in a sidecar.
 The only time a helmet is not required by law is if the rider and passenger are participating in a permitted parade and are over the age of 18.